shiftyp/emoji_island/CONTRIBUTING.md

 # Welcome to Emoji Island 🏝

 Hi, welcome to Emoji Island, we're happy to have your help!
-If you've read this document, you can contribute!
+If you've read and follow this document, you are welcome to contribute!
+If you want to pair with [this repositories creator](https://twitter.com/shiftyp) on some edits, send him a tweet with what you'd like to change and he'll do his best!

 # Contributing